 A mixture of quantitative and qualitative data can help to evaluate the campaign.
 Look at the analytics on the various resources you’ve created to see how often they were accessed and if there are any other interesting patterns.
 You can also survey employees or ask for feedback in other ways.

 If you’re ready to begin your change management process, use this checklist to determine whether or not you have the best practice approach to communication and change management in place.
+It will also help you to fill in a change management communication plan template.

 - Do you have an internal communications strategy?